The Role of Diversity and Inclusion in Shaping the Future of Journalism

 The Digital Dimension

 The digital age presents both challenges and opportunities for diversity in journalism.
 Online platforms can amplify marginalized voices and facilitate global connections, offering unprecedented avenues for diverse storytelling.
 However, the digital landscape is also fraught with issues of access, harassment, and misinformation.
-Navigating this terrain requires a concerted effort to promote digital literacy, protect journalists from online abuse, and ensure equitable access to technology and information.
+Navigating this terrain requires a concerted effort to promote digital literacy resources, protect journalists from online abuse, and ensure equitable access to technology and information.

 Conclusion